pytorch/pytorch/aten/src/ATen/cuda/tunable/README.md

 Otherwise, TunableOp is completely silent unless there is a warning or error during its use.

 #### PYTORCH_TUNABLEOP_FILENAME
+Default is 'tunableop_results.csv'.
 If you provide a filename, the TuningContext will attempt to read it the first time the context is used.
 If tuning is enabled and new tunings are discovered, it will also write out to this same filename with all tunings, both the ones it read in at startup as well as the new ones found at runtime.
 This can be used, for example, to build up a tunings file across many workloads by reusing the same file.
+Unsetting this variable is not recommended but can be done, in which case the tuning results will not be saved.

 #### PYTORCH_TUNABLEOP_NUMERICAL_CHECK
 Default is 1.
 Set to 0 to disable.
 Compare the results of each possible solution against the default solution and reject those with low accuracy.

-#### PYTORCH_TUNABLEOP_BUFFER_ROTATION_COUNT
-Default is 1, must be >= 1.
-Running tuning iterations in a loop might cache inputs and impact results.
-This setting controls how many duplicates of the operator inputs to cycle through during tuning to avoid cache effects.

 #### PYTORCH_TUNABLEOP_HIPBLASLT_ENABLED
-Default is 1.
-Set to 0 to disable hipblaslt from being considered during tuning.
+Default is 0.
+Set to 1 to enable hipblaslt being considered during tuning.

 ### Tuning Iterations
-By default, each possible solution for a given operator will be run for 100 iterations and its average execution will be calculated.
+By default, each possible solution for a given operator will be run for either 100 iterations or as many iterations can be run within 30ms, whichever is smaller.
+Its average execution will be calculated.
 The fastest solution is chosen.
 In addition, a set of warm up iterations can optionally be run prior to the timed iterations.
 The following environment variables can be used to set either the maximum number of iterations to attempt or the maximum amount of time allowed in milliseconds, or both, in which case the smaller of the two values used.

 #### PYTORCH_TUNABLEOP_MAX_TUNING_DURATION_MS
-Default is 0, meaning it is not used.
+Default is 30.

 #### PYTORCH_TUNABLEOP_MAX_TUNING_ITERATIONS
 Default is 100.